spaconference/spa-website/README.md

 # To update the site

 Do not commit to master.
 Raise a pull request with your changes and then merge to master when ready.
 [Travis](https://travis-ci.org/spaconference/spa-website) will run html-proofer on pull requests to confirm that all links exist.
-You can merge your own pull requests.
+You can merge your own pull requests - please ensure all html proofer tests run green.

 Merging to master will deploy your changes to the live site.